 Comment 1: The Lebanese are too fixated on corruption.
 It is bad, it causes a loss of social trust, it brings unfairness.
 But corruption does not necessarily slow down economic activity — red tape and patronage do.
 Just consider how many places thrived (Rome, Renaissance Italy, the Industrial Revolution, etc.) in the presence of a high level of corruption.
 Furthermore, localism tends to reduce corruption.

 Comment 2: BANKING.
 The idea of “financial center” is obsolete.
-Banking is no longer a “thing”, and will be even less so in the future, partly because of an acceleration of disintermediation (funds), alternative clearing methods (Paypal, Apple cash, cryptocurrencies, etc.), letters of credit alternatives (blockchain).
+Banking is no longer a “thing”, and will be even less so in the future, partly because of an acceleration of disintermediation (funds), alternative clearing methods (Paypal, Apple cash, Google, Venmo, etc.), letters of credit alternatives.
 It is now associated with the state Ponzi.
 Banking, to summarize, is now a technology thingy.